BrickBench/brickbench-docs/docs/source/faq.rst

 *None of my AI changes are taking effect*

-If you are exporting your changes to a new directory, be sure to delete the ai.pak file in the maps you export into.
+If you are exporting your changes to a new directory, be sure to delete the ``ai.pak`` file in the maps you export into.
 That file contains a copy of all AI data, and not removing it will make the game use the unmodified AI data instead of your modded copy.

 *My custom music isn't playing*

-If you have custom music, be sure that it is in .ogg format and the bitrate/frequency is the same as other songs in the *Audio/_MUSIC* folder.
+If you have custom music, be sure that it is in .ogg (Ogg Vorbis) format with 2.0 channels and the bitrate/frequency is similar to other songs in the ``Audio/_MUSIC`` folder.
+If you are adding new music, you will also need to override the existing ``music.cfg`` file.
+You can do that by adding the replacement file as a resource.